Welcome back to Read Not Guess. Today is a review day.

 And:

-Here's a harder one to finish:
+Here's a couple harder ones to finish:

 Letter Memory